simonsmith/simonsmith.io/content/cv/sky.md

 weight: 96
 ---

-Helping lead a small team on the redesign of the existing Now TV React & Redux single page application.
+Helped lead a small team on the redesign of the existing Now TV React & Redux single page application.

-Writing, refactoring and testing dozens of new components, including best practices for styling in a large code base.
+Wrote, refactored and tested dozens of new components, including best practices for styling in a large code base.

 Code reviews and pairing with other team members to learn and share knowledge.